 The service exists to provide essential educational support for children and young people with a hearing impairment from the time of diagnosis at pre-school throughout their placement in full-time education.

-The Hearing Impairment Service offers:
+The Deaf Sensory Service offers:

 Depending on the age of the child, support may be offered at home, at nursery or within a school setting.

-Any child whose response to sound is not normal - the hearing loss can range from minimal to profoundly deaf.
+'Deaf' refers to a hearing loss of any level, ie any child whose response to sound is not normal - the hearing loss can range from minimal to profoundly deaf.

 A temporary hearing loss can be caused by ear infections, catarrh, wax etc.